Skyfighter64/skyfighter64.github.io/_posts/2024-09-27-Hacking-A-Cleaning-Robot.md

 The default PCB already comes with a good set of features, namely:
 - Battery Charging/Discharging logic
 - Motor Driver for both wheel motors
-- On/Off controll for the vacuum motor
+- On/Off control for the vacuum motor
 - Collision Detection using the front bumper
 - Two DC/DC Converters

 ## PCB Sections
-The following image shows the different purposes I detemined for the different areas of the main PCB.
+The following image shows the different purposes I determined for the different areas of the main PCB.
 Each feature is explained in more detail below.
 <img src="{{site.baseurl}}/media/robot/main_pcb.PNG" alt="Main PCB Blocks" width="1000"/>

 ### 6-Pin Connector